nebari-dev/nebari-docs/docs/docs/how-tos/nebari-aws.md

    mkdir nebari-aws && cd nebari-aws
    ```

-2. Executing the command below will generate the set of questions that needs the suitable values to generate the qhub-config file with an infrastructure based on based on **AWS**, with project name `projectname`, endpoint domain `domain`, and with the authentication mode set to **password**.
+2. Executing the `nebari init --guided-init` command prompt you to respond to a set of questions, which will be used to generate the
+`nebari-config.yaml` file with an infrastructure based on **AWS**.

 ```bash
    nebari init --guided-init